Doxuno

 PURPOSE AND SCOPE

-This Agreement is binding upon the Corporation and all current and future shareholders who become parties to this Agreement.
-Any person or entity acquiring shares of the Corporation shall be required to execute a joinder agreement agreeing to be bound by the terms of this Agreement as a condition of share acquisition.
+This Agreement binds the Corporation and all current and future shareholders who become parties to it.
+Any person acquiring shares of the Corporation shall be required to execute a joinder agreement as a condition of the acquisition.
+In the event of any conflict between this Agreement and the Corporation's charter documents or bylaws, the terms of this Agreement shall control to the maximum extent permitted by the DGCL.

 3.